Estimated reading time: 5 minutes

 Team events can draw people together from all areas of a workforce.

-After a holiday break, employees will often need easing back into the workplace.
+After a holiday break, employees will often need to ease back into the workplace.
 This reinforces the importance of running social activities for excellent employee engagement.

 So where should we take the team?